- Club Cheerleading

 Aimee Niespodziany (Litka) begins her second year in charge of the Holy Cross Athletic Department.
 Niespodziany was named Athletic Director in spring of 2013.

 In her first year as Athletic Director the department has seen great successes on and off the field.
 Both baseball and men's soccer reached the Chicagoland Collegiate Athletic Conference Tournament (CCAC) championships for the first time in department history.
-The men's basketball team also made their first trip to the CCAC tournament in program history.
+The men's basketball team achieved their best record in program history.

 Prior to coaching at Holy Cross, Niespodziany enjoyed an impressive four-year career at Valparaiso University where she totaled 944 career points and 171 three-point field goals made.
 During her senior season, she averaged 11.8 points-per-game ranking her ninth in the Horizon League.
 In her four seasons at Valparaiso, Niespodziany helped guide the Crusaders to 66 total victories.